Themefic-Team/tourfic/readme.txt

 Yes, You can create your own professional tour operator and travel agency website within 59 minutes, just like Booking.com, Agoda, Hotels.com, Airbnb, etc.

+= Can I create a multi hotel booking system in WordPress? =

+Yes, You can create a multi vendor hotel booking system wordpress with Tourfic.

+= Can I create a travel marketplace and hotel marketplace in WordPress? =

+Yes, with Tourfic pro, you can create such marketplace hotel and tour marketplace and car rental marketplace easily.

+= Can Tourfic be used as a bus booking wordpress plugin? =

+Yes, you can use our car rental function and use it for Cab booking, Bike rental and Bus booking.

 = Is the free version supported? =

 We provide full support on the WordPress.org forums.
 In addition, please feel free to post questions or bug reports through [Our Website](https://portal.themefic.com/support/) or [Facebook Group](https://www.facebook.com/groups/tourfic/).
 For details, please read our [Support Policy](https://themefic.com/support-policy/).